Honolulu Hospital Malpractice Attorney

 Moreover, if a once competent doctor has developed harmful or negligent practices within his or her tenure at the hospital, it is the hospital’s responsibility to deal with him or her appropriately.
 Failure to do so can leave hospitals open to lawsuits in the event of a physician’s incompetence.

 Medical malpractice laws are some of the most complex civil claims.
 The field of medicine is highly regulated, and a complex system of rules is in place governing the practices and procedures surrounding this field.
 Hospitals especially have extremely intricate governmental systems and shields to protect against liability.
-Therefore, if you or a loved one has been injured and you believe the hospital is at fault, consult a representative with extensive experience in malpractice law, like Honolulu attorney Dennis W. Potts.
-Contact his office at (808) 537-4575 and get the relief you deserve from one of Hawai’i’s leading medical malpractice attorneys.
+Therefore, if you or a loved one has been injured and you believe the hospital is at fault, consult a Honolulu personal injury lawyer with extensive experience in malpractice law, like our Honolulu attorneys.
+Contact Dennis W. Potts at (808) 537-4575 and get the relief you deserve from one of Hawai’i’s leading medical malpractice attorneys.